 Best For

-Teams of 2–10 who want a single workspace for documentation, light project management, and internal wikis.
+Solo founders and very small teams who want a single workspace for documentation, light project management, and internal wikis — bearing in mind that a multi-member workspace will need the paid Plus plan once it outgrows the 1,000-block trial.
 If your team is engineering-heavy and already thinks in databases and linked records, Notion will feel like home.

 Slack — Team Communication That Actually Works